Running Percona Server for MySQL in a Docker Container¶

 You can also run the MySQL command-line client to access the database directly:

-Accessing Percona Server from Application in Another Container¶
+Accessing Percona Server for MySQL from Application in Another Container¶

 The image exposes the standard MySQL port 3306,